 Sauté about 2 to 3 minutes stirring constantly; you’ll see some liquid developing from the butter and rendering the crawfish.
 (See Recipe Notes).

-Ladle the gravy mixture into the crawfish tails and mix well.
+Add the gravy mixture to the crawfish tails and mix well.
 The liquid from sautéing the tails in the butter will thin out the gravy.

-Mix well, taste for spice and add more if needed.
-When this comes to a heavy simmer, lower the heat to a slight simmer for about 10 minutes, covered, while the flavors all come together.
-If you think it is getting too thick, place the cover on the pan while it simmers; if it's still too thick, add some reserved stock to thin it out.
+Mix well, taste for spice, and add more if needed.
+When this comes to a heavy simmer lower the heat to a slight simmer for about 20 minutes.

-Add the remaining 2 tablespoons of butter and shake the pan back and forth, don’t stir, until the butter is melted into the etouffee-then give it one final gentle stir.
+When you have the consistency you want, add the remaining 2 tablespoons of butter and shake the pan back and forth, don’t stir, until the butter is melted into the etouffée-then give it one final gentle stir.

 Remove the bay leaves and serve over white rice.